 JDPAC takes no stance on legislative matters and does not engage in lobbying on specific issues.
 JDPAC contributes to candidates who broadly share the company's pro-business outlook and support of the free enterprise system.
 It does not seek to influence any particular vote through the giving of contributions.
 Oversight of JDPAC's contribution activities is exercised by its board of directors, currently consisting of 13 John Deere employees from throughout the Company's various business units.

 JDPAC fully discloses all contributions made and received through reports filed with the Federal Election Commission and various state ethics commissions, as required by law.
 To improve access to information about JDPAC's contributions, John Deere posts an annual report to its website summarizing JDPAC contributions made in the most recent calendar year or election cycle, categorized by state, candidate and amount.
-To view the annual report for the 2013 calendar year, please click here.
+To view the annual report for the 2013 - 2014 election cycle, please click here.